starfederation/datastar-restructure-interim/code/go/site/static/md/examples/store_ifmissing.md

 </div>
 ```

 The `data-store` attribute is used to set the initial state of the store.
-You can check your browser's Network Devtools to see the `updates` endpoint alternates between sending fragments and direct signal patches like the following:
+You can check your browser's Network Devtools to see the `updates` endpoint alternates between sending fragments and direct signal merges like the following:

 ```md
 ...